rshom/academic-writing-kit/readme.md

   onecolumn]{IEEEtran}
 ```

+If using pandoc update glossary in `header.tex` as needed.
+If using
-Update `glossary.tex` as needed. and refer to acronyms as in text
+latex, update glossary in header and refer to acronyms as in text
 using the `\gls` or `glspl` commands.